ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-pwa-step03.md

 * Reverse geolocation on the current location to get the city name
 * Restructuring the application startup to address the Lighthouse test scores
+* Add handling for cases where the user does not allow their location to be tracked
 * Writing unit tests (we have completely ignored those)